 These on-the-water programs are held on the sheltered Fish Creek Estuary approximately 1/4 mile east of the Northern Great Lakes Visitor Center in Ashland, WI.
 Want an indoor experience?
 Paddle down to one of the indoor ed-ventures below.

-Interested in using one of our ed-venture curriculum?
+Interested in using our Fish Creek Estuary ed-venture curriculum?
 We are happy to share.
-Just click here to view our environmental education curriculum toolbox.
+Just click here to find it in our environmental education curriculum toolbox.

-Take a leisurely paddle in a safe, stable double-seater kayak with UW-Extension educators to explore the sheltered Fish Creek Estuary.
-This is our most popular with a wide variety of youth and adult groups who are interested in learning more about these unique coastal wetlands.
+Take a leisurely paddle in a safe, stable double-seater kayak with a UW-Extension environmental educator to explore the sheltered Fish Creek Estuary.
+This is our most popular program for youth and adult groups who are interested in learning more about these unique coastal wetlands.

 Discover the history, culture, and ecology of these unique wetlands and why they are called “freshwater estuaries.”
 Learn about issues, such as climate change, is facing these unique coastal wetlands and the cultures and communities that rely on them.
 Explore what you can do to improve the stewardship of these resources.